ahgamut/cliquematch/docs/source/user.rst

 As described in the homepage, `cliquematch` aims to do two things:

-1. Find a `maximum clique`_ in large sparse undirected graphs, as quickly and efficiently as possible.
+1. Find `maximum cliques`_ in large sparse undirected graphs, as quickly and efficiently as possible.

-2. Construct large sparse undirected graphs in-memory for the various applications of the maximum clique problem.
+2. Construct large sparse undirected graphs in-memory for the various applications of the maximum clique/clique enumeration problem.

 Let's look at how `cliquematch` can be used as described above.